joachimprinzbach/BiZEPS/doc/referenceProject/01_BizepsReferenceProject.md

 ##  Details
 The described architecture is a possible solution, how a BiZEPS project could look like.
 This setup is a good starting point which addresses flexibility, scalability and basic security needs.
-Other project requirements or customer needs may leed into a different project setup.
+Other project requirements or customer needs may lead into a different project setup.

 ### Docker
 ####  a) Docker daemon